-All JAMA Psychiatry articles reporting original research are made freely available 12 months after publication, from 1998 forward, subject to certain conditions.
+All JAMA Psychiatry articles reporting original research are made freely available 12 months after publication, subject to certain conditions.
 JAMA Psychiatry’s editors and publishers believe that the public is best served by accessing the freely available research articles on the journal site to ensure access to the final published version, any corrections, and related web features.
-However, some funding organizations require that authors of manuscripts reporting research deposit those manuscripts with an approved public repository, such as PubMed Central.
+However, some funding organizations require that authors of manuscripts reporting research deposit those manuscripts with an approved public repository, such as PubMed Central or Europe PubMed Central.
 Authors have permission to deposit manuscripts with an approved repository on the following conditions:

-3. Authors must ensure that the posted manuscript links back to the published article on the JAMA Psychiatry website to provide readers with access to the final reviewed and edited version plus any corrections and letters, as well as the article-related features only available on the JAMA Psychiatry website.
+- 3. Authors must ensure that the posted content links back to the published article on the JAMA Psychiatry website to provide readers with access to the final version plus any corrections and letters, as well as the article-related features only available on the JAMA Psychiatry website.

-4. Authors who submit their manuscripts to an approved public repository, such as PubMed Central, must indicate that the manuscript may not be made available to the public sooner than 12 months after publication in JAMA Psychiatry.
-If authors adhere to these requirements, they may submit the final accepted version of the manuscript to the repository, if and only if the repository ensures that the deposited manuscript will not be made available to the public during the 12-month embargo following publication in JAMA Psychiatry.
+- 4. Authors who submit their manuscripts to an approved public repository, such as PubMed Central or Europe PubMed Central, must indicate that the content may not be made available to the public sooner than 12 months after publication in JAMA Psychiatry.
+If authors adhere to these requirements, they may submit the final accepted version of the manuscript or a published copy of the article to the repository, if and only if the repository ensures that the deposited manuscript will not be made available to the public during the 12-month embargo following publication in JAMA Psychiatry.